Hitchwiki/Phrasebook/README.md

 grunt build
 ```

-You'll get an optimized, production-ready version of the app to run in browser.
-Point your server to `./build/`.
+You'll get an optimized, production-ready version of the app to run in browser at `build` folder.

 If you want to do development, run:
 ```bash
 grunt dev
 ```
 It waits for changes in js/less/html files and runs needed tasks after each save.

+It serves files at [http://localhost:3000/](http://localhost:3000/)

 To produce production version after initial build and development, run:
 ```bash